 A deeper connection – culture, values, brand, and the role of internal comms

 Culture is the personality and character of an organisation.
 But why does it matter?
 And how does internal comms play a pivotal role in shaping, nurturing and upholding that culture?
-Clare Mills discusses values, behaviours, attitudes and leadership, and the fundamental role these play in your culture and your brand.
-She’ll also share three key things she’s learned about how internal comms can use culture, values and brand to deepen the connections between people and teams.
+Clare Mills discussed values, behaviours, attitudes and leadership, and the fundamental role these play in your culture and your brand.
+She also shared three key things she’d learnt about how internal comms can use culture, values and brand to deepen the connections between people and teams.

 Measuring the impact of internal communications – back to basics

-In this session, Noha will bring you back to basics with a super practical talk on measuring the impact of internal communications.
+In this session, Noha brings you back to basics with a super practical talk on measuring the impact of internal communications.
 You’ll learn about: